klinker24/Android-3DTouch-PeekView/README.md

 5. Customize the `PeekView`'s window size (fullscreen or percent of screen size)
 6. Change the background dim amount
 7. Haptic feedback is optional
+8. Peek into ANY type of views.
+Example even uses a `WebView`

 ## Installation